Use the quicklinks below to jump to the desired section regarding transport in and around Phitsanulok.

 Phitsanulok Airport is located in the southeastern reaches of the city.
 Tuk tuks and taxis charge a flat 150 baht fee for the trip.
 The city is served by frequent daily flights from Nok Air, Thai Airways and Air Asia.

 The train station is located in the heart of the city, in front of the traffic circle where Aka Thotsarot and Naresuan roads meet.
 This is a major stop on the Northern Line, with at least 10 trains per day stopping here on their ways between Bangkok and Chiang Mai.

-To Bangkok, five night trains depart between 21:40 and 01:30; three more between 6:00 and 10:00; and two between 14:00 and 16:00.
+To Bangkok, five night trains depart from 21:40 to 01:30; three more from 06:00 to 10:00; and two between 14:00 and 16:00.
 These will stop in Lopburi, Ayutthaya and several other places.
 Fares start at 69 baht for third class and top out over 500 baht for sleepers, with several options in between.

 To Chiang Mai, trains depart at 07:30, 12:10, 19:20, 01:50 and 04:40.
 These will stop in Lamphun, Lampang and others.
 Fares run anywhere from 65 for third class to 410 for a sleeper.